Formed in 2007

 Õkāreka was established to fuse contemporary dance with indigenous Māori themes and other genres to create authentic, diverse works.
-Led by senior performers Taane Mete and Taiaroa Royal, Okareka has become one of New Zealand’s most sought after and prolific dance companies.
+Led by senior performer Taiaroa Royal, Õkāreka has become one of New Zealand’s most sought after and prolific dance companies.

-Okareka holds its provenance close to its heart.
-Through choreography, set design, and costume, the company strives to tell bold, spiritual stories that are of and from New Zealand.
-Through careful collaboration the company seeks to extend its creativity and its influence by engaging experienced artists from around the Globe – the sole driver – to create evocative, beautiful dance works that tell a story.
+Õkāreka holds its provenance close to its heart.
+Through choreography, set design, and costume, the Company strives to tell bold, spiritual stories that are of and from New Zealand.
+Through careful collaboration, the Company seeks to extend its creativity and its influence by engaging experienced artists from around the Globe – the sole driver – to create evocative, beautiful dance works that tell a story.

-Okareka is a company guided by Māori beliefs.
+Õkāreka is a company guided by Māori beliefs.
 These beliefs are brought to its work and its audiences.

-The next 5 years are very exciting for Okareka as it continues to grow and develop both creatively and strategically in areas of business, education and repertoire.
+The coming years will be very exciting for Ōkāreka Dance Company, as it relocates itself to its papakāinga on the shores of Lake Ōkāreka, Rotorua.
+Settling there, the Company will continue to grow and develop both creatively and strategically in areas of repertoire, business and education.

 Whether people are brought together by blood, or a similar intention, excellence is reached through group effort and energy, through collaboration and the sharing of dreams.
 The individual can only reach greatness through the efforts of the many.

 Stay true to who you are and express yourself openly and honestly.
 Be proud of where you come from and treat those who have come before you with respect.
 Honor your teachers.
 Pass on your expertise.
 Work hard at what you do.

 Seek to know and understand yourself.
 Search constantly for ways to grow and create opportunities for others to do the same.
 Do not settle for mediocrity.
 Be provocative.
 The judgment of others is not your concern.